Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

 Corollary \ref{cor:gat_specformer} states that if there are at least two eigenvalues with the same value but different \(\mathbb{E}\langle \theta^\star, \phi_i \rangle^2\), the difference in generalisation error between GAT and Specformer is strictly positive (\(\displaystyle R_{\text{SF}}< R_{\text{GAT}}\)).
-GAT's inability to assign different frequency responses to eigenvectors corresponding to the same eigenvalue introduces an additional error, a challenge that Specformer overcomes.
+GAT's inability to assign different frequency responses to eigenvectors corresponding to the same eigenvalue introduces an additional error.

-To empirically validate the theoretical findings in Corollary~\ref{cor:gat_specformer}, we compare Specformer and GAT on a synthetic dataset constructed from disjoint cycle graphs with random node features, where all nodes in a cycle share the same label.
-At each step, we grow the graph by adding a new cycle graph and a unique label, thus increasing the total number of labels with every addition, as detailed in Appendix~\ref{Ap:Experiments}.
-Since the Laplacian of a cycle graph has distinct eigenvalues, appending additional identical blocks increases the multiplicity of each eigenvalue, introducing repeated eigenvalues.
+To empirically validate Corollary~\ref{cor:gat_specformer}, we compare Specformer and GAT on a synthetic dataset constructed from disjoint cycle graphs with random node features, where all nodes in a cycle share the same label.
+At each step, we grow the graph by adding a new cycle graph and a unique label, thus increasing the total number of labels with every addition, as detailed in Appendix \ref{Ap:Experiments}.
+One can consider the one-hot encoded label matrix as the underlying data matrix, inducing a block-diagonal structure with one rank-one block per cycle; each added cycle increases the multiplicity of the zero eigenvalue and the multiplicity of Laplacian eigenvalues.
 As illustrated in Figure~\ref{fig:repeating_eigenvalue}, Specformer has near-perfect accuracy, while the performance of GAT decreases with the number of repeated eigenvalues.
-This experiment clearly supports our theoretical finding that Specformer generalises better in the presence of repeating eigenvalues.
+This experiment clearly supports our theoretical finding that Specformer generalises better than GAT in the presence of repeating eigenvalues.